What are the best noise cancelling headphones?

 For noise cancelling headphones the sound is very good, most will agree it’s better than Bose QuietComfort models.
 Compared to non-cancelling headphones, it’s probably just decent.

 The sound is rather balanced, has nice treble and mids with strong bass that isn’t controlling or boomy.
 Audiophiles would probably want more clarity, but this is hard to expect from any ANC headphones.

-Audio-Technica ATH-ANC7B have superior sound in the noise-cancelling category, maybe not as good as Sennheiser PCX 450, but close.
+Audio-Technica ATH-ANC7B have superior sound in noise cancelling category, maybe not as good as Sennheiser PXC 450, but close.

-For a competitive combination of good sound quality, noise cancelling, comfort and durability all for a very good price, Audio-Technica ATH-ANC7B are hard to beat, in fact, we think these are the best noise-cancelling headphones under $100.
+For a competitive combination of good sound quality, noise cancelling, comfort and durability all for a very good price, Audio-Technica ATH-ANC7B are hard to beat, in fact, we think these are best noise cancelling headphones under $100.